 There are four basic methods for making soap at home:

-- Melt and Pour - melt pre-made blocks of soap and add your own fragrance
+- Melt and Pour: A process in which you melt pre-made blocks of soap and add your own fragrance.

-- Cold Process - the most common - making soap from scratch with oils and lye
+- Cold Process: The most common method of making soap from scratch with oils and lye.

-- Hot Process - a variation of cold process where the soap is actually cooked in a crockpot or oven
+- Hot Process: A variation of the cold process method, where the soap is actually cooked in a crockpot or oven.

-- Rebatching - grinding up bars of soap, adding milk or water, and re-blending them
+- Rebatching: A method of grinding up bars of soap, adding milk or water, and re-blending them.

-To get started making melt and pour soap you only need:
+To get started with melt and pour soap making, you need:

 - A countertop or other clean workspace with a microwave or double boiler